-Concordia University Texas College of Education offers a Master's Degree in Education (MEd) with areas of specialization called "concentrations" The goal of the program is to prepare educational practitioners who exemplify ethical, values centered leadership in education.
+Concordia University Texas College of Education offers a Master's Degree in Education (MEd) with specializations.
+The goal of the MEdprogram is to prepare educational practitioners who exemplify ethical, value-centered leadership in education.
 Candidates will grow in their ability to serve as change agents in educational reform utilizing "best practices" in teaching and learning.
 Each candidate will have a solid foundation in the practical application of theory, research, and assessment in education.